DFHack/dfhack/docs/Compile.rst

 Building/installing from the command line:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+In the build directory you will find several ``.bat`` files:

 * Scripts with ``build`` prefix will only build DFHack.
 * Scripts with ``install`` prefix will build DFHack and install it to the previously selected DF path.
 * Scripts with ``package`` prefix will build and create a .zip package of DFHack.

 Compiling from the command line is generally the quickest and easiest option.
-However be aware that due to the limitations of cmd.exe - especially in versions of
+However be aware that due to the limitations of ``cmd.exe`` - especially in
-Windows prior to Windows 10 - it can be very hard to see what happens during a build.
+versions of Windows prior to Windows 10 - it can be very hard to see what happens
-If you get a failure, you may miss important errors or warnings due to the tiny window size
+during a build.
+If you get a failure, you may miss important errors or warnings
-and extremely limited scrollback.
-For that reason you may prefer to compile
+due to the tiny window size and extremely limited scrollback.
+For that reason you
-in the IDE which will show all build output.
+may prefer to compile in the IDE which will always show all build output.

 Alternatively (or additionally), consider installing an improved Windows terminal
 such as `Cmder <http://cmder.net/>`_.
 Easily installed through Chocolatey with: